harvardinformatics/website/content/rsem_example.md

 While STAR can be run from within RSEM, this prevents best practice with respect to 2-pass mapping.
 In the 2-pass approach, one does a first round of alignment to collect sample-specific slice sites.
 In the second round, for each library one uses all of the splice site information obtained for all of the samples in the experiment.
 Thus, we present three different workflows:

 * Using a reference genome, alignment with STAR outside of RSEM, with bam files provided to RSEM for abundance calculations (steps 1,2,3,and 6)
-* Using a reference genome, wrapping of aligment step using bowtie2 from within RSEM
+* Using a reference genome, wrapping of aligment step using bowtie2 from within RSEM (steps 4 and 7).
-* Using a de novo transcriptome, wrapping of alignment step using bowtie2, while telling RSEM which contigs belong to which genes.
+* Using a de novo transcriptome, wrapping of alignment step using bowtie2, while telling RSEM which contigs belong to which genes (steps 5 and 7).

 We define these workflows as combinations of numbered steps enumerated below.